sushmatiwari09/My-Demo/README.md

-# My-Demo

 Feature: Device Activation Negative Scenarios

-  Scenario: Trying to proceed without entering User ID
+  Scenario: Continue button enabled when both fields are filled
     Given I am on the device activation screen
-    When I leave the User ID field empty
-    And I try to continue
-    Then I should see an error message indicating that User ID is required

-  Scenario: Entering an invalid User ID format
+    When I enter a valid Subscriber ID "1234567890" And I enter a valid User ID "user@example.com" Then the Continue button should be enabled

+  Scenario: Continue button disabled if any field is empty
     Given I am on the device activation screen
-    When I enter an invalid User ID "abcd@123"
+    When I enter a valid Subscriber ID "1234567890" And I leave the User ID field empty
+    Then the Continue button should be disabled

+  Scenario: Validate maximum length of Subscriber ID and User ID
+    Given I am on the device activation screen
+    When I enter a Subscriber ID with more than 20 characters Then I should see an error message indicating that Subscriber ID exceeds maximum length When I enter a User ID with more than 32 characters Then I should see an error message indicating that User ID exceeds maximum length

+  Scenario: Required message displayed when either field is empty
+    Given I am on the device activation screen
+    When I leave the Subscriber ID field empty
     And I try to continue
-    Then I should see an error message indicating that the User ID format is incorrect
+    Then I should see an error message indicating that Subscriber ID is required And the Continue button should be disabled

-  Scenario: Entering an incorrect Subscriber ID
+  Scenario: Subscriber ID should contain only alphanumeric characters
     Given I am on the device activation screen
-    When I enter an incorrect Subscriber ID "000000" And I try to continue
-    Then I should see an error message indicating that the Subscriber ID is invalid
+    When I enter a Subscriber ID with special characters "abc123!@#" Then I should see an error message indicating invalid characters in Subscriber ID

-  Scenario: Leaving both fields empty
+  Scenario: User ID should allow alphanumeric and specific special characters
     Given I am on the device activation screen
-    When I leave the Subscriber ID and User ID fields empty And I try to continue
-    Then I should see an error message indicating that both fields are required
+    When I enter a User ID with invalid special characters "user^&*()@example.com" Then I should see an error message indicating invalid characters in User ID

-  Scenario: Checking if the "Continue" button is disabled with incomplete input
+import { Given, When, Then } from "@wdio/cucumber-framework";
+import { expect } from "chai";
+import { deviceActivationPage } from "../pages/deviceActivationPage";

-    Given I am on the device activation screen
+Given("I am on the device activation screen", async function () {
+  // Assume this method navigates to the device activation screen await deviceActivationPage.navigateToDeviceActivationScreen();
+});

-    When I enter only the Subscriber ID "4567465"
+When("I enter a valid Subscriber ID {string}", async function (subscriberId:
-    And I do not enter the User ID
-    Then the Continue button should be disabled
+::contentReference[oaicite:0]{index=0}

+    page obeject ;

 import { driver } from "../utils/driver";